sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 Courtois, what a legend!!!!
 Just one single pass through the middle and our entire team is undone.
 And in just a few minutes, the same thing happens again, we push way too high and a lot of numbers up the pitch and don't really use them even as a decoy.
 We are taking the game by the scruff of the neck.

-The chance missed by Villareal is a classic case of what happens when you have  time in front of goal.
+The chance missed by Villareal is a classic case of what happens when you have  time in front of the goal.

 There is not a lot to say in this game, and not even tactically.